 Casey Radio is operated by South Eastern Radio Association Incorporated, also known as 3SER, and broadcasts on the 97.7FM frequency.

-It was about the same time we moved to the Fountain Gate Shopping Centre, later relocating to a self-funded premises in Webb Street, Narre Warren in 1996.
+Later 3SER relocated to a self-funded premises around the corner in Webb Street, Narre Warren in 1996.

-Casey Radio has a proud history of diversity in broadcasting and still has several current presenters who were on air at the time of inception.
+Casey Radio has a proud history of diversity in broadcasting and still has several current presenters involved with the organisation who were apart of early days during test transmissions.